orizehavi97/final_server/README.md

 ## 🐳 Docker Setup (Recommended)

-**This is the easiest way to run the project!** Docker Compose will automatically set up PostgreSQL, FastAPI server, and both Streamlit dashboards with one command.
+Docker provides the easiest way to run this application.
+With Docker, all dependencies, databases, and services are automatically configured and started with a single command - no manual setup required!

 ### Prerequisites